At a Glance

 M. Turmon, J. Pap, and S. Mukhtar (2002).
 “Statistical Pattern Recognition for Labeling Solar Active Regions: Application to SoHO/MDI Imagery,” Astrophysical Journal, 568(1), pp. 396-407.
 Document (CL 01-2847).

 M. Turmon (2001).
 “Mixture models for labeling scientific imagery,” Mixtures 2001: Recent Developments in Mixture Modeling, Hamburg.
+Presentation (refereed).

 M. Turmon (1997).
 “Identification of Solar Features via Markov Random Fields,” Proc.
 Second Conf.
-International Assoc. for Statistical Computing, pp. 194–200.
+International Assoc. for Statistical Computing (IASC-2), pp. 194–200.
+Document.

 M. Turmon and J. Pap (1997).
 “Segmenting Chromospheric Images with Markov Random Fields,” Statistical Challenges in Modern Astronomy II, ed.
 G. Babu and E. Feigelson, pp. 408–411, Springer.
+Document.

 M. Turmon, S. Mukhtar, and J. Pap (1997).
 “Bayesian Inference for Identifying Solar Active Regions,” Proc.
 Third Conf. on Knowledge Discovery and Data Mining, ed.
 D. Heckerman, H. Mannila, D. Pregibon, and R. Uthurusamy, pp. 267-270, MIT Press.
 Document (CL 97-0755).

 M. Turmon and S. Mukhtar (1997).
 “Recognizing Chromospheric Objects via Markov Chain Monte Carlo,” Proc.
 IEEE Intl.
 Conf.
-Image Processing, vol. III, pp. 320–323.
+Image Processing, vol. 3, pp. 320–323.
 Document (CL 97-1147).

-J. Pap, M. Turmon, S. Mukhtar, R. Bogart, R. Ulrich, C. Frolich, and Ch.
-Wehrli (1997).
+J. Pap, M. Turmon, S. Mukhtar, R. Bogart, R. Ulrich and others (1997).
 “Automated Recognition and Characterization of Solar Active Regions based on the SOHO/MDI Images,” Proc.
 31st ESLAB Symposium, pp. 477-482, Nordwijk, Netherlands.